CZ vs Moissanite: Which Lasts Longer?

 Conclusion

 In the CZ vs moissanite comparison, longevity is not close.
 Cubic zirconia is affordable but prone to scratches and cloudiness, while moissanite maintains its brilliance, clarity, and structure for decades.
 If you’re choosing jewelry meant to last, moissanite is the clear winner.
+For those seeking a timeless piece that guarantees this everlasting sparkle, the First Love Series Moissanite Ring is an exquisite choice that will never cloud or fade.
 For more comparisons of moissanite with other diamond alternatives, see Moissanite vs Diamond Brilliance.